Practical experience, dos and don’ts

 One such illustration is in Figure 2, which requires de-energizing of low-voltage switchgear mandatorily.
 Testing, calibration, and setting adjustment of switchgear, control equipment, and measurement devices require the operator to work in an energized state.

-Good To Know! – Save 50% on all video courses by purchasing Enterprise plan.
+Good to know 💡 – Save 50% on all courses with Enterprise membership plan.

 Related electrical guides & articles